cohesity/Oracle-Scripts/README.md

-Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
-The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.
+Warning: These examples are provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
+The examples in this repository are provided as-is and the author accepts no liability for damages resulting from its use.